shahanakattil/ai-in-a-day/README.md

 - Explore dashboard of COVID-19 data
 - Explore the lab scenario
+- Deploy Azure Cognitive Services Metrics Advisior instance
-- Onboard your time series data in the Metrics Advisor
+- Configuring the "COVID cases by age group" Metrics Advisor data feed
-- Explore anomalies detected in your data
+- Explore anomalies detected in data
 - Perform root cause analysis
-- Explore anomalies with hard thresholds (optional)
+- Anomaly detection methods
+- Configure metrics and fine tune detection configuration
+- Tune the configuration for a specific series or group
+- Preset Events
+- Recent incident views

 ### Lab 5 - [Machine Learning with Azure Databricks](06-ml-in-databricks/README.md)

-The lab covers Data Engineering and Machine Learning using Azure Databricks notebooks.
+The lab covers Data Engineering and Machine Learning using Azure Databricks notebooks activity in Azure Data Factory.

 The high-level steps covered in the lab are:

 - Explore dashboard of COVID-19 data
-- Explore lab scenario
+- Explore the lab scenario
-- Explore source data and identify potential issues
-- Perform data cleansing on research paper dataset and explore results
-- Perform data cleansing on case surveillance data and explore results
-- Correlate research paper and case surveillance datasets
+- Connect Data Factory to Azure Databricks using linked service
+- Create Data Factory Pipeline to run the Explore the surveillance dataset Databricks notebook
-- Use SparkML to build risk classifier on case surveillance dataset
+- Create Data Factory Pipeline to run the Build a risk classifier based on surveillance data Azure Databricks Notebook
-- Assess fairness of risk classifier
+- Create Data Factory Pipeline to run the Explore the research papers dataset Azure Databricks for notebook